 Assistant Professor of Geography, Indiana State University

 About MeAs a Human-Environment Geographer, I see the interplay of human and natural systems as an important and fascinating area of study.
 Of course, such interactions are inherently spatial, so my interests in teaching and research tend to be of a Geospatial nature, and integrate Geographic Information Systems, Remote Sensing, and other forms of spatial analysis.
-My current projects focus on land cover change stemming from human interactions, particularly land conflict, in the Brazilian Amazon.
+My current projects focus on the evolution of the cattle ranching economy and the changes it has caused to the environment in the Brazilian Amazon.
 I have also worked on projects closer to home, in Michigan and Eastern Massachusetts.
 While I appreciate the power and utility of geotechniques, I am also interested in environmental policy, links between land use and water quality, physical geography (both geomorphology and biogeography), cultural change, development geography, and the environmental and social aspects of globalization.

 159A Science Building

 - Department of Earth and Environmental Systems Main Page

 Indiana State University